 4. Think Like a User

-User-centric thinking is key when it comes to carrying out keyword research.
+This is a pro tip discover by our SEO Manager, you'll never found this one in any other keyword research checklist.
+User-centric thinking is a key when it comes to carrying out keyword research.
 Think of how potential customers may look for products or services similar to the one that you offer.
 Begin with the most obvious questions they might ask.
 For instance, if you are in the business of selling skincare products, you might type in "best moisturizer for dry skin" or "how to get rid of acne scars.

 The key is to pay attention to their search intent.
 Is the user in need of specific information, or are they prepared to make a decision and buy the product?
 Tailor your content accordingly.
 Keep the keyword strategy relatively basic and avoid using overly complicated terminology.
 Improve your understanding of your audience by interacting with them.
 Thinking like a user allows a person to come up with good keywords and post content that will attract viewers and buyers.